mbdmitchell/MCV-chess/README.md

 ## Going forward

 As is the nature of any project, there are near-infinite ways to expand it's scope.
 At time of writing, there are a number of smaller TODOs in the code.
-Some things I wish to not covered by TODOs are:
+Some things I wish to do that are not covered by TODOs are:

 ### 1. Compile it for browser and have it run in the browser (using emscripten and WA)
 - Write C++ code that uses OpenGL